jonathan89829/IOTA/README.md

 # IOTA
-This file is for any IOTA project.
+This folder is for any IOTA project.